 What jobs can you get with a Spanish degree?

-Spanish studies will help you to develop good communication skills.
-Spending time abroad during your degree also helps to develop cultural awareness, as well as an ability to adapt to new surroundings and work independently or as part of a team.
-In a job market that’s becoming increasingly global, these skills are all in high demand across most career sectors.
+Spanish studies will help you develop good communication and intercultural skills.
+Spending time abroad during your degree programme also helps to develop cultural awareness, as well as an ability to adapt to new surroundings and work independently or as part of a team.
+In a job market which is becoming increasingly global, these skills are all in high demand across most career sectors.

 - Students from the rest of the UK: £9,250